yxes/domino_iris/README.md

 You'll need to use your own domino inspired api key.
-First signup with a free account at [Domino](https://www.dominodatalab.com/) then signin and go to your account settings
+First signup with a free account at [Domino](https://www.dominodatalab.com/) then sign in and go to your
 [Account Settings](https://app.dominodatalab.com/account)
 where you will find your own personal API key.
 Copy it.